imixs-cloud

 Of course, when you set up your own cloud infrastructure with Kubernetes, you need to take care of your servers and your data.
 Kubernetes offers a well designed idea how to run a cluster on different nodes, providing a stable runtime environment for your containerized applications.
 These concepts are well documented and you will find a lot of tutorials about that.
 But Kubernetes does not provide you with a data infrastructure.
 It provides a well designed API to abstract storage from your application layer, but it leaves open the question where and how you store your data.

-If you do not already have a data storage solution, you should set up a storage for your cluster environment which can be used by your applications.
-There are various projects which can be seamlessly integrated into Kubernetes, for example the Longhorn project provides an quick an easy setup.
-But within the Imixs-Cloud project, we believe a storage solution should be run independently from your Kubernetes Cluster.
+Within the Imixs-Cloud project, we believe a storage solution should be run independently from your Kubernetes Cluster.
 This has several advantages.
 On the one hand, the data layer is not affected in case of an outage within your Kubernetes Cluster.
 On the other hand, an independent storage solution can be connected from different clusters which increases the flexibility.
 Also if you need to change the data infrastructure, you usually do not need to make any major changes on your application side.
 In our view, a Ceph cluster is the best way to provide a stable and scalable storage solution for Kubernetes.

 You will find a install guide in the section Ceph Quick Install.